smikhalevski/doubter/README.md

 // ⮕ Promise<42>
 ```

-Any shape that relies on an async shape becomes async as well:
+A shape that relies on an async shape becomes async as well:

 ```ts
 const userShape = d.object({